LBHackney-IT/Data-Platform-Playbook/docs/playbook/using-glue-studio.md

 1. The remaining standard fields default values are usually fine to use.
 The programming language Glue Studio creates can be Scala or Python.
 1. In _Advanced properties_ check the _Script filename_ refers to the task being carried out.
 1. Set the _Script path_ to the central scripts S3 bucket: `s3://dataplatform-{environment}-glue-scripts/custom/` where environment is either 'stg' or 'prod' - you can create new folders or specify existing folders in the S3 bucket like this: `s3://dataplatform-{environment}-glue-scripts/custom/YOUR_FOLDER_NAME/`.
+1. Set the _Temporary path_ to the central temp storage S3 bucket: `s3://dataplatform-{environment}-glue-temp-storage/` where environment is either 'stg' or 'prod'.
 1. In _Security configuration_ select the appropriate security configuration for your target bucket location (for example for the Raw Zone, use **glue-job-security-configuration-to-raw**).
 1. Ensure the _Server-side encryption_ option is **checked**.
 1. Add any further libraries or parameters you need in the _Advanced properties_ section.